ijpatter1/python-course-projects/README.md

 # python-course-projects
- Assignments and projects from TTA Python course
+ Assignments and projects completed during The Tech Academy Python course

+ ## Projects of Note are: